 My 4-story house has 3 bedrooms each on their own floor with their own bathroom, a living room, kitchen and half bath on the ground floor, and a gated entryway with a little table and chairs for morning coffee amongst the plants or just zoning out.
-Your room is on the second floor (or as we say in the US, the third floor).
-The queen size mattress is brand new, there is good wi-fi and cable TV with some English language channels, a desk, two chairs, clothing rack, wardrobe with drawers, tub in the bathroom and air conditioning.
+Your room is on the first floor (or as we say in the US, the second floor) above the living room and kitchen.
+The queen size mattress is brand new, there is good wi-fi and cable TV with some English language channels, a desk, two chairs, clothing rack, chest of drawers, tub in the bathroom and air conditioning.
 Feel free to use the living room and kitchen.
 You can use the washing machine but there isn't much space for hanging things and I personally do not like how clothes turn out when hung to dry.
 We have most of our laundry and dry cleaning done by a western-style service that for a nominal extra fee can pick up at 9am and get it back to you around 5 or 6 the same day.
 We have a housekeeper come in every day too.
 Towels, soap and a bottle of water are provided in your room.

 One of my favorite things about Saigon is that there are so many hidden places, it is the authentic experience of discovery that people where I'm from in New York work so hard to manufacture but can't get quite right.
 There are no secret places there, but here, almost everything seems to be!
 This can also be a little frustrating sometimes when you need something in particular and the internet is of no help, so just ask me and I'll try to direct you to what you're looking for.
 But nothing beats a long day of wandering around, and often when you think you probably aren't allowed to go down some alley, you probably are and you probably should.
 You just might find the coolest cafe in the city!